 Students are introduced to the basic activities of educational management, theories and concepts, organization, and governance of the public schools.

 EDAD 5352.
 Communication for Ed Leaders.
 3 Hours.

-This course is designed to provide students with the opportunity to assess and improve their verbal, written, and oral communication skills.
+Students are provided with the opportunity to assess and improve their verbal, written, and oral communication skills.
 Group dynamics and leadership approaches to conflict management, team building, and crisis management are addressed.
 The content is designed to familiarize students with communication skills necessary for leadership in educational organizations and facilitate their communication skills with others.

 EDAD 5372.
 Fed-State-Local Sch Law.
 3 Hours.

 Students study the legal basis of school control; the relation of the federal government to public education, the state as the fundamental legal unit in organization and administration of a state system of schools; the district as the unit of local school control; and legal duties and responsibilities of the state and local boards of education.